ctuning/ck-armnn/README.md

 # ArmNN installation

 To install a particular version of ArmNN we have to combine three kinds of tags:
-Frontend-related tags, Backend-related tags and Version/Release-related tags.

-Frontend options: `tf`, `tflite`, `onnx`.
+- Frontend-related tags (based on supported ArmNN parsers): `tf`, `tflite`, `onnx`.
 These can be combined.

-Backend options based on a specific build of ArmCL: `neon`, `opencl`.
+- Backend-related tags (based on a specific build of ArmCL): `neon`, `opencl`.
 These can be combined or both missing (reference).

-Version/Release: `rel.18.08` (a particular frozen release), `release` (the last stable release), `dev` (live development branch).
+- Version/Release-related tags: `rel.19.02` (a particular frozen release), `release` (the latest stable release), `dev` (the live development branch).
 These are mutually exclusive.
-Exactly one Version/Release tag has to be present.
+Exactly one Version/Release tag must be present.

-## Examples:
+## Examples

-Live development version supporting TFlite frontend and NEON backend:
+The live development version supporting the TFLite frontend and Neon backend:
 ```
 $ ck install package --tags=lib,armnn,tflite,neon,dev
 ```

-Last stable release supporting TensorFlow frontend and OpenCL backend:
+The latest stable release supporting the TensorFlow frontend and OpenCL backend:
 ```
 $ ck install package --tags=lib,armnn,tf,opencl,release
 ```

-Release 18.08 supporting TFlite and ONNX frontends and no (=reference) backend:
+The 19.02 release supporting the TFLite and ONNX frontends and no optimized backends (i.e. reference):
 ```
-$ ck install package --tags=lib,armnn,tflite,onnx,rel.18.08
+$ ck install package --tags=lib,armnn,tflite,onnx,rel.19.02
 ```

 ## (Old) Summary